-19 5 U.S.C. § 552a.
+&lt;sup>22 5 U.S.C. § 552a.

-20 If a federal agency used a contract to hire a non-federal entity, it is possible that the Privacy Act of 1974 could apply, but only if the contract provided for the maintenance of personal information to accomplish an agency function.
+&lt;sup>23 If a federal agency used a contract to hire a non-federal entity, it is possible that the Privacy Act of 1974 could apply, but only if the contract provided for the maintenance of personal information to accomplish an agency function.
 5 U.S.C. § 552a(m).
 However, it is highly unlikely that any federal funds used to support PMI would be conveyed by a contract.
 It is much more likely that a federal agency would use a grant instrument rather than a contract, and federal grantees are not subject to the Privacy Act of 1974.